-- Address Autoconfiguration Type RADAD (Router Advertisement Daemon) and DHCPv6 (Dynamic Host Configuration Protocol for IPv6) Server. - Site Prefix Configuration Type The type of IPv6 address prefix. - Delegated Get the IPv6 address prefix from the ISP automatically, and the - device will delegate it to the LAN. - Static Configure the Site Prefix and Site Prefix Length manually.
-Please - contact your ISP to get more information before you configure them.
+- Address Auto-Configuration Type Select a type to assign IPv6 addresses to the computers in your LAN.
+RADVD and DHCPv6 Server are provided.
+I - Site Prefix Configuration Type The type of IPv6 address prefix. - Delegated Get the IPv6 address prefix from the ISP automatically, and the device will delegate it to the LAN. - Static Configure the Site Prefix and Site Prefix Length manually.
+Please contact your ISP to get more information before you configure them.